Education Program FAQ

 If you are a PSAC member in good standing, you can apply for weekend or advanced courses.
 Some courses have pre-requisites (identified in the course description on our website).
 PSAC covers loss of salary, family care expenses and either an education allowance or travel expenses for participants attending courses in accordance with current PSAC policies.

-Anyone can register and take the online courses but PSAC does not cover loss of salary or expenses or provide an education allowance for online courses.
+Anyone can register and take the online education courses but PSAC does not cover loss of salary or expenses or provide an education allowance for online education courses.

 What is a catchment area?